 Weapons of Mass Destruction

 A number of multilateral treaties exist to outlaw several classes of WMDs.
 These treaties include the Biological Weapons Convention (BWC) and the Chemical Weapons Convention (CWC).
-Multilateral treaties targeting the proliferation, testing and achieving progress on the disarmament of nuclear weapons include the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the Treaty Banning Nuclear Weapon Tests In The Atmosphere, In Outer Space And Under Water, also known as the Partial Test Ban Treaty (PTBT), and the Comprehensive Nuclear-Test-Ban Treaty, which was signed in 1996 but has yet to enter into force.
+Multilateral treaties targeting the proliferation, testing and achieving progress on the disarmament of nuclear weapons include the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the Treaty on the Prohibition of Nuclear Weapons (TPNW), the Treaty Banning Nuclear Weapon Tests In The Atmosphere, In Outer Space And Under Water, also known as the Partial Test Ban Treaty (PTBT), and the Comprehensive Nuclear-Test-Ban Treaty, which was signed in 1996 but has yet to enter into force.
 Several treaties also exist to prevent the proliferation of missiles and related technologies, which can be used as a vehicle to deliver WMD payloads.
-These treaties include the Hague Code of Conduct (HCOC) and the Missile Technology Control Regime (MTCR).
+These treaties dosage for clenbuterol liquid include the Hague Code of Conduct (HCOC) and the Missile Technology Control Regime (MTCR).

 Weapons of Mass Destruction and Asia and the Pacific